m1n3nfux/PHP-Login/README.md

 Features:
 - [X] **Stores Password as hashes**
+- [X] Multiple Users
   - [X] each user can change their own password
+  - [X] Users can delete their own account
   - [X] root user can change passwords of all users
   - [X] root user can add new users
-- [X] Users can delete their own account
   - [X] root user can delete every account
+  - [X] Select which user can access which site
+  - [X] root user can access every site

 Usage:
-- restrict access to login-data.php.
-For example with `.htaccess` like this:
+- restrict access to login-data.php <sup>(thats where the password hasheds are stored)</sup> <br>For example with `.htaccess` like this:
 ```
 <Files "path/to/login-data.php">
   Require all denied